Written byAmanda Wong

 Apple makes it possible to install Windows on Mac with its free utility - Boot Camp Assistant.
 It is a considerate feature for users who switch from a Windows PC to a Mac or need to use two different operating systems on one Mac device.

-And for some reasons, you may want to remove Windows from Mac, such as:
+And for some reasons, you may want to delete Windows from Mac, such as:

-Whatever your reason, you can use the proven methods described in this guide to remove Windows from Mac.
+Whatever your reason, you will know how to remove Windows partition from Mac with the proven methods described below.
 And this post is for Intel Mac, as the M1 Bootcamp is not available to use.

 Definitely, the uninstallation of Windows 10 created with Boot Camp Assistant on Mac erases the whole partition.
 All your stored files such as documents, photos, videos, etc. will be deleted permanently, returning the occupied disk space and restoring your boot disk as a single macOS volume.

-Therefore, it is of great importance to back up the crucial files on the Windows partition before you take any further removal steps.
+Therefore, it is of great importance to back up the crucial files on the Windows partition before you take any further steps to remove Bootcamp partition.
 You can run Windows OS and copy or drag the files to an external hard drive, or upload your files to cloud storage.
 Besides, you'd better backup the macOS partition just in case.

-If you have already backed up the important files on the Windows partition, now we can proceed to remove the Boot Camp partition from Mac.
+If you have already backed up the important files on the Windows partition, now we can move to learn how to delete Bootcamp partition from Mac.

 The Apple-recommended solution is to use Boot Camp Assistant to remove Windows or a partition that was created with Boot Camp.
 So, you should apply this method first.
 And, if Boot Camp doesn't work, you can try other built-in tools - Disk Utility and Terminal.
 We will provide a step-by-step guide for each method.

-Delete Windows 10 from Mac with Disk Utility
+How to Delete Windows from Mac with Disk Utility

 If the Erase button is greyed out, you can boot the Mac into macOS Recovery Mode and use Disk Utility to try again.